Arranging a funeral

 Whether you are making advance arrangements for your own funeral or planning the funeral of a relative or close friend, it can be difficult to make decisions in what may be an upsetting time.
 This section contains information about the different options and where you can go for help and advice.

 Making plans for your own funeral

-You may have reached a time in your life when you are starting to think about making plans for your funeral.
+You may have reached a time in your life when you are start to think about making plans for your funeral.
 This could be as simple as letting your family know your preferences, or you may wish to make more formal arrangements.

 You might want to put your preferences in writing to let your relatives or friends know the type of funeral you would like.
 Information could include:

 - whether you want to be buried or cremated;

 - which hymns, music and flowers you would prefer;

 - who to contact following your death;